NinaZurash/NinaZurash/README.md

 🔬 Notably, I've contributed to pioneering data visualization applications pivotal to CERN's experiments.
 My work was showcased at ICHEP2020, highlighting the fusion of technology and science.

-🚀 Currently working as a Fullstack Developer at Nuclear Enginnering Team of Georgian Technical University in a collaboration with CERN.
+🚀 Currently working as a Fullstack Sowftware Developer at CERN.

 ## Companies worked at